afahmiparidin/Hashids-Yourls/README.md

 # Keywords, Unique Random Charset & Length

-Plugin for YOURLS to create a random URL string, with a minumim length
+Plugin for YOURLS to create a random URL string, with a minimum length

 ## Description